noraalqassim/Graduation-Project-Terhaal-/README.md

-# Group 2 Graduation Project
+# Group 2 Graduation Project | Mobile Application for Smart Travel Guide "Terhal"

 This ReadMe file provides an explanation of the Group 2 Graduation Project and instructions on how to set it up.